EPW80/Audio-Wave-generation/README.md

-# Sine Wave Generator
+# Sound Wave Generator

-This project is a simple command-line application written in C++ that generates a sine wave audio file in the WAV format.
+This project is a simple command-line application written in C++ that generates a sound wave audio file in the WAV format.

 ## Requirements